Bendercraft/spigot-bending/README.md

 # Spigot-bending
 Spigot plugins allowings players to bend elements at their will.
 Based on "Avatar" franchise.
-This plugin is officially hosted and used on "Avatar-Realms", french community of the franchise.
+This plugin is officially hosted and used on "Bendercraft _.net_ ", french community of the franchise.

 ## Features
  - Allow players to choose their element, either once or whenever they want